 Gift Shop Momentos

 Tickets are valid for one rotation and cost $26.95 during the day, $36.95 at night.
 Children 12 and under are free and discounts apply to those 13-17.
 The ticket price changes at 6:00 pm.
 Purchase online and save before you go.
-The High Roller is located at The LINQ Promenade across from Caesar’s Palace and operates from 11:30 am to 2:00 am daily.
+The High Roller is located at The LINQ Promenade across from Caesar’s Palace in Las Vegas and operates from 11:30 am to 2:00 am daily.